bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-31-newsletter.md

-- [What's the smallest possible coinbase transaction / block size?]({{bse}}122951) Antoine Poinsot explains minimum restrictions around the coinbase transaction and concludes the smallest possible valid Bitcoin block at current block heights is 145 bytes.
+- [What's the smallest possible coinbase transaction / block size?]({{bse}}122951) Antoine Poinsot explains minimum restrictions around the coinbase transaction and concludes the smallest possible valid Bitcoin block at current block heights is 145 bytes. {% assign timestamp="1:13:32" %}

 - [Understanding Script's number encoding, CScriptNum]({{bse}}122939)
-  Antoine Poinsot describes how CScriptNum represents integers in Bitcoin's Script, provides some example encodings, and links to two serialization implementations.
+  Antoine Poinsot describes how CScriptNum represents integers in Bitcoin's Script, provides some example encodings, and links to two serialization implementations. {% assign timestamp="1:14:18" %}

-- [Is there a way to make a BTC wallet address public but hide how many BTC it contains?]({{bse}}122786) Vojtěch Strnad points out that [silent payment][topic silent payments] reusable payment addresses allow a public payment identifier to be posted without observers being able to associate transactions paying to it.
+- [Is there a way to make a BTC wallet address public but hide how many BTC it contains?]({{bse}}122786) Vojtěch Strnad points out that [silent payment][topic silent payments] reusable payment addresses allow a public payment identifier to be posted without observers being able to associate transactions paying to it. {% assign timestamp="1:16:04" %}

 - [Testing increased feerates in regtest]({{bse}}122837)
-  In regtest, Ava Chow recommends using Bitcoin Core's test framework and setting `-maxmempool` to a low value and `-datacarriersize` to a high value in order to help simulate high feerate environments.
+  In regtest, Ava Chow recommends using Bitcoin Core's test framework and setting `-maxmempool` to a low value and `-datacarriersize` to a high value in order to help simulate high feerate environments. {% assign timestamp="1:18:05" %}

 - [Why is my P2P_V2 peer connected over a v1 connection?]({{bse}}122774)
-  Pieter Wuille hypothesizes that outdated peer addr information was what caused a user to see a peer that supported BIP324 [encrypted transport][topic v2 p2p transport] that was connected with a v1 non-encrypted connection.
+  Pieter Wuille hypothesizes that outdated peer addr information was what caused a user to see a peer that supported BIP324 [encrypted transport][topic v2 p2p transport] that was connected with a v1 non-encrypted connection. {% assign timestamp="1:20:41" %}

-- [Does a P2PKH transaction send to the hash of the uncompressed key or the compressed key?]({{bse}}122875) Pieter Wuille notes that both compressed and uncompressed public keys can be used resulting in distinct P2PKH addresses, adding that P2WPKH only allows compressed public keys by policy and P2TR uses [x-only public keys][topic X-only public keys].
+- [Does a P2PKH transaction send to the hash of the uncompressed key or the compressed key?]({{bse}}122875) Pieter Wuille notes that both compressed and uncompressed public keys can be used resulting in distinct P2PKH addresses, adding that P2WPKH only allows compressed public keys by policy and P2TR uses [x-only public keys][topic X-only public keys]. {% assign timestamp="1:21:58" %}

-- [What are different ways to broadcast a block to the Bitcoin network?]({{bse}}122953) Pieter Wuille outlines 4 ways to announce blocks on the P2P network: using [BIP130][], using [BIP152][], sending [unsolicited `block` messages][], and the older `inv` / `getdata` / `block` message flow.
+- [What are different ways to broadcast a block to the Bitcoin network?]({{bse}}122953) Pieter Wuille outlines 4 ways to announce blocks on the P2P network: using [BIP130][], using [BIP152][], sending [unsolicited `block` messages][], and the older `inv` / `getdata` / `block` message flow. {% assign timestamp="1:23:20" %}

 ## Releases and release candidates